Child Safe Standard 2: requires schools to develop and publicly communicate a Child Safety Policy or Statement of Commitment to Child Safety.

 Developing the school's Statement of Commitment to child safety

-A Statement of Commitment to child safety describes the values and principles that will guide the school in developing procedures to create and maintain a child safe school environment, and protect children from child abuse.
-To view an example statement, see:
+A Statement of Commitment to child safety describes the values and principles that will guide the school in developing procedures to create and maintain a child safe school environment and protect children from child abuse.
+To view an example statement, refer to

-The example references the cross-cutting principles for the Standards, in particular that the school recognises different cohorts of students and their different values and needs.
-This includes the cultural safety, as well as the safety and wellbeing of, Aboriginal children, children from culturally and linguistically diverse backgrounds, and children with a disability.
+The example references the cross-cutting principles for the Standards, in particular, that the school recognises different cohorts of students and their different values and needs.
+This includes the cultural safety, as well as the safety and wellbeing of, Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, and children with a disability.

-A school policy on child safe environments would typically include the Statement of Commitment to child safety and also include the policy elements the school uses to create a child safe school.
+A school child safety policy would typically include the Statement of Commitment to child safety and also include the policy elements the school uses to create a child-safe school.

-The policy may include the more detailed information, or cross-references to, other Standards such as:
+The policy may include more detailed information, or cross-references to, other Standards such as: